annececiledunand/arcascience-technical-test/README.md

 - Added flag `--mini` to run the script with the starting sample selection for testing purposes (deactivated by default)

-## Notes
+## Notes on development

+I started by cleaning and reorganising the code, then adding tests to current methods and features, i order to add new ones that would preserve the correct behaviour.
+I find it easier on the mind to be able to trust that any breaking change would be caught by the test suite.
+Each addition was made via PRs in separate branches for each feature, so the CI test and linter was added very early.

 For error handling, I removed all of the `try, except` with a too broad clause.
 In general, I prefer the code to break as early and cleanly as possible, and that allows for debugging in a much safer and faster way.
-I raised exceptions each time the code could not continue **with those simple features** and would have needed proper error-handling days of implementations.
+Here, I raised exceptions each time the code could not continue **within those simple features parameters** and would have needed proper error-handling days of implementations.
+In production environment, constraints on how and when the code should fail would be a better guide on how to handle errors.
+Should the code handle half the articles or retrieve all ?
+Where to store the results of the non-downloadable articles and at which step was it broken ?